-chicken pot pie garnished with fresh rosemary
+Chicken pot pie garnished with fresh thyme.

-chicken pot pie with a flaky crust
+Serving of chicken pot pie on a white plate with a fork.

 This chicken pot pie recipe uses common ingredients that are easy to find.
 Here’s the lineup: